openshift/openshift-origin-design/web-console/4-patterns/notifications.md

 ![Notifications](img/Catalog_Drawer-4.png)
 - When a Project is created, a new accordion section will be added to the top of the drawer (under System Alerts if they exist).
-- **When on the homepage, opening the Notification Drawer for the first time will open the section for the most recent Project created (unless new system alerts exist).**
+- When on the homepage, opening the Notification Drawer for the first time will open the section for the most recent Project created (unless new system alerts exist).
-- **The label showing the number of new notifications will only be displayed for the Project section that is currently open.**
+- The label showing the number of new notifications will only be displayed for the Project section that is currently open.

-  [IMAGE]
-- **There may be a delay while the notifications load for a specific project (a spinner icon should be displayed while waiting).**
+- There may be a delay while the notifications load for a specific project (a spinner icon should be displayed while waiting).

 #### Inside the Console

 ![Notifications](img/Console_Drawer-1.png)
-- **When first opening the drawer inside the console, the open accordion section should default to the current Project the user is working in.**
+- When first opening the drawer inside the console, the open accordion section should default to the current Project the user is working in.
 - The badge will appear when the current Project, (in this case, Sample Project Name) has a New notification.
-- **Other Projects will not get updated when new notifications come in because their accordion section is not open (notice there is no label below “Project B”).**
+- Other Projects will not get updated when new notifications come in because their accordion section is not open (notice there is no label below “Project B”).
 - Users can check other Projects for notifications by opening another section in the accordion.
+  **Note: We may want to add a field level help note to be more clear and indicate this behavior.**

 ![Notifications](img/Console_Drawer-2.png)
 - If the user remains in Sample Project Name, (with the notification drawer open for Project B), they will continue to receive alerts regarding Sample Project Name via badge updates and toast notifications.